Kid Bookie

-Tyronne Buddy-Lee Ike Hill, better known by his stage name Kid Bookie, is a rapper from South East London.
+Tyronne Buddy-Lee Ike Hill (19 April 1992), better known by his stage name Kid Bookie, is an English rock singer and rapper from South East London.

 Biography

 Kid Bookie's first foray into music began at school where he played guitar in local South London bands.
 Whilst growing up his family, and in particular his father, introduced him to hip hop and during his teens it became his most prominent genre of interest.
 His work in this space ultimately resulted in him befriending and collaborating with rapper Dot Rotten.
 Rotten is credited with giving Kid Bookie his first mainstream moment by bringing the then 16 year old Bookie on to perform live on BBC Radio 1 Xtra.
 Around this time he also released his first grime mix-tape entitled 'In The Making' which was met with critical reviews from his peers.

-Whilst working as part of Dot Rotten's minarmy Kid Bookie forged connections and collaborated with a range of established artists including D12 members Kuniva and Swifty McVay, Slaughterhouse (Group)'s Crooked I as well as popstar Samantha Mumba.
+Whilst working as part of Dot Rotten's minarmy Kid Bookie forged connections and collaborated with a range of established artists including D12 members Kuniva and Swifty McVay, Slaughterhouse's Crooked I as well as popstar Samantha Mumba.
 These efforts ultimately resulted in a track entitled 'Evolution' which also featured Scrufizzer, Lady Leshurr and indeed Dot Rotten himself.
 The track premiered on BBC 1Xtra with DJ Cameo on 7 July 2014 and has since then been reworked with underground producer Teeza, the video for which premiered on the UK music platform, SB.TV.